Introduction to Static Analysis

 - Referencing variable with the undefined value.

-- security vulnerabilities such as security problems related to buffer overflow that is created by failing to check buffer length before copying into the buffer.
+- security vulnerabilities, such as problems related to a buffer overflow created by failing to check buffer length before copying into the buffer.

-- various types of programming standards violation, both violations that create the risk of actual failure and violation that create long term testability, analyzability, and other code maintainability problems.
+- Various types of programming standards violations, both violations that make the risk of actual failure and violations that create long-term testability, analyzability, and other code maintainability problems.

 - Syntax violations of code and software models.